 The North Pole Flyer - Austin, TX

-Everything's bigger in Texas, including a ride on the North Pole Flyer, a special two-hour excursion on a diesel locomotive that features a visit from Santa and Mrs. Claus, all-you-can-drink hot cocoa, and a locally baked holiday cookie.
-Each car is decorated for the season where passengers enjoy a live reading of the North Pole Flyer book—the railway's own personalized holiday book.
+Everything's bigger in Texas, including a ride on the North Pole Flyer, a special two-hour excursion on a diesel locomotive that features a visit from Santa and Mrs. Claus, all-you-can-drink hot cocoa and a locally baked holiday cookie.
+Each car is decorated for the season where passengers enjoy a live reading of The North Pole Flyer—the railway's own personalized holiday book.
 Santa “checks your list twice” and poses for photographs before handing out a gift to each child.

 Find out more: austinsteamtrain.org

-Train to Christmas Town – NC, CA, CO and MS
+Train to Christmas Town – OR and MS

 Find out more: traintochristmastown.com

 Seeing the old narrow gauge train lumbering loudly down the track, prettied up for the Christmas season, your little conductor might just think he’s stepped into the classic story this Polar Express ride is named for.
 When he sees the train’s conductor and the boy recreating a classic scene from the movie, he’ll know he has.
 The movie magic continues to unfold as families sip hot cocoa, sing songs and nibble warm cookies while the train glides over snowy tracks on its way to the North Pole.
 They arrive to see Santa and the boy sitting in his sleigh, receiving the first gift of Christmas.
 On the return trip, wide-eyed onlookers relive this magic moment aboard the train, when they get serious face time with Santa and their own tiny tinkling bell to keep.